vimmuyengwa/tswd-portfolio-vimbaiM/final-project-part-two.md

 ## Interview script
-> List the goals from your research, and the questions you intend to ask.

 My goal is to create a professional platform that effectively communicates my expertise in Cloud FinOps and why cost optimization is a problem worth solving.
-I would like some feedback on how well the site achieves this goal\
+I would like some feedback on how well the site achieves this goal

 | Goal                    | Questions to Ask                                                                 |
 |-------------------------|----------------------------------------------------------------------------------|